Citizen’s Charter

 Citizen’s Charter is one of the most practical instruments of good governance, because it directly connects citizens with service delivery.
 If governance is about outcomes, then the Citizen’s Charter is about promised outcomes.

-Let us understand this concept:
+Let us understand this concept in detail:

 What is a Citizen’s Charter?